-Origin and purpose of Thangka
+Origin and Purpose of Thangka

 Types of Thangka

-Based on technique and materials of painting Thangkas can be grouped by types.
+Based on the technique and materials of painting Thangkas can be grouped by types.
 Generally, they are divided into two broad categories: those that are painted (Tib.) bris-tan—and those made of silk, either by appliqué or embroidery

-Thangkas are further divided into these more specific categories:
+Thangkas are further divided into specific categories:

 Thangkas are painted on cotton or silk.
 The most commonly used are loosely woven cotton produced in widths from 40 to 58 centimeters (16 – 23 inches).
 While some differences do exist, Thangkas wider than 45 centimeters (17 or 18 inches) normally have layers in support.
-The paint consists of water soluble dyes.
+The paint consists of water-soluble dyes.
 Both mineral and organic pigments are used, hardened with herb and glue solution.
 In Western terminology, this is adistempertechnique.

-The composition of a Thangka, as with the popularBuddhist art, is highly logical.
+The composition of a Thangka, as with the popular Buddhist art, is highly logical.
 Arms, legs, eyes, nostrils, ears, and various ritual implements are all arranged out on a systematic web of angles and intersecting lines.
-A skilled Thangka artist will usually select from a range of predesigned items to include in the masterpiece, extending from alms bowls and animals, to the shape, size, and angle of a figure’s eyes, nose, and lips.
-The procedure seems welldisciplined, but often requires deep understanding of the imagination involved to capture the spirit of it.
+A skilled Thangka artist will usually select from a range of predesigned items to include in the masterpiece, extending from alms bowls and animals to the shape, size, and angle of a figure’s eyes, nose, and lips.
+The procedure seems well-disciplined, but often requires a deep understanding of the imagination involved to capture the spirit of it.

 Making of Thangka

-With appliqué Thangka, human figures, designs and patterns are cut out of colored satin and glued onto the canvas.
+With appliqué Thangka, human figures, designs, and patterns are cut out of colored satin and glued onto the canvas.
 The resulting work is also called “embossed embroidery.”
-Tapestry Thangka are woven with the method of “complete warps and broken wefts: which calls for the application of the weft threads on the warp only where the picture or design needs it.
+Tapestry Thangka is woven with the method of “complete warps and broken wefts: which calls for the application of the weft threads on the warp only where the picture or design needs it.
 The “hollowed out” work produces a three- dimensional effect.
-Tapestry Thangka are thick, closely woven, delicately designed and gorgeously decorated with colored silk threads.
+Tapestry Thangka is thick, closely woven, delicately designed, and gorgeously decorated with colored silk threads.
 There is yet another kind of Thangka in which beautifully designed colored fabrics decorated with pearls and precious stones are attached to the fabric with gold thread thereby creating a resplendent and dazzling effect.